 Pipeline Transportation Routes- Columbia Gas Transmission Corporation maintains a natural gas transmission pipeline in the eastern portion of Goochland County.
+TC Energy manages Columbia Transmission's Goochland Compressor Station located in Manakins Sabot in the eastern area of Goochland.
 The gas transmission line enters the County from Powhatan County, across the James River, south of the intersection of River Road and Pembrook Lane.
 The line then follows a northern route and links with another arm of the line immediately west of State Route #623 in the West Creek Corporate Center land tract (near the proposed intersection of Route #623 and Ridgefield Parkway).